hmk81996/citibike-dashboard/README.md

 Tableau Dashboard - Data Analytics Course Module 18

 # Task
-In a hypothetical situation, as a lead analyst for the New York Citi Bike program I will generate reports for city officials looking to publicize and improve the city program.
+In a hypothetical situation, as a lead analyst for the New York Citi Bike program, I will generate reports for city officials looking to publicize and improve the city program.
 I will be creating several dashboards and interactive map features.

 # Methodology
 ## Data Selection and Cleaning